rickosborne/skyline/story/iaso/114-grethe-uln-jineko.md

 Eventually, the trio will excuse themselves, leaving you to continue your dinner.
 As they get up to leave, you notice that Jineko does not stand up on her own.
-Iala crouches down and offers a shoulder to Jineko, who leans heavily on her mother who pulls them up together.
+Grethe crouches down and offers a shoulder to Jineko, who leans heavily on her mother who pulls them up together.
 Uln hands Jineko a pair of braces, though both parents keep a watchful eye as Jineko gains her balance.
 She gives them a slight nod as they make their way down the hill.